naufalsalimm/CKA-2024/Resources/Day38/readme.md

-# DDay 38/40 - Troubleshooting control plane failure in Kubernetes
+# Day 38/40 - Troubleshooting control plane failure in Kubernetes

 ## Check out the video below for Day38 👇